rii-mango/Daikon/README.md

 ```

 ###Building
-See the [release folder](https://github.com/rii-mango/Daikon/tree/master/release) for the latest builds or build it yourself:
+See the [release folder](https://github.com/rii-mango/Daikon/tree/master/release) for the latest builds or build it yourself using:
 ```
 npm run build
 ```